 A post-position plot is simply a check made after enough time has elapsed since crossing the waypoint to detect a navigation error, but soon enough to fix things before a loss of separation with other traffic occurs.
 We started doing these after inertial reference systems replaced our navigators, and started wondering about the requirement when we installed our first GPS.
-Well here we are years later and guys are still getting violated even with hybrid IRUs and six satellites hooked up to two GPS.
-We still need to do these.
+Now the FAA recommends we still do them, but has generally softened the requirement almost into nonexistence.

 Figure: Two Degree Check Error Example, from Eddie's notes.

 [AC 91-70B, ¶D.2.9.2] Ten Minutes After Waypoint Passage.
 Cross-check navigational performance and course compliance by one of the following methods:

 D.2.9.1 The “plotting” method is appropriate for all aircraft navigation configurations.